SiranXianyu/Cs225-Final/cs225_final_2/ReadMe.md

 ```
 # Create an object of My Class (Graph)
 Graph graph
+# The inputs are a “edge.csv”, a “vertex.csv”.
 graph.Build(“tests/test_data/data_edge_test2.csv”, “tests/test_data/data_vertex_test2.csv”)
-// The inputs are a “edge.csv”, a “vertex.csv”.
+# Run the Brandes algorithm to get VofBetweeness, which is a vector of betweenness centrality.
 graph.Brandes()
-Run the Brandes algorithm to get VofBetweeness, which is a vector of betweenness centrality.
+# Get the result, which is a vector of std::pair<string,double>.
+The string is the name of the school, and the double is the betweenness centrality of that vertex (school).
 graph.GetNameAndBetweeness()
-Get the result, which is a vector of std::pair<string,double>.
-The string is the name of the school, and the double is the betweenness centrality of that vertex (school).
+# write the Betweenness_Centrality_Table.csv.
 ExportBC(VofBetweenness)
-write the Betweenness_Centrality_Table.csv.
+# build the force-directed graph
 graph.updateCC();
 std::vector<std::vector<Node>> cc = graph.GetConnectedComponents();
+# write the Net_Force_Table.csv, which is the result of Fruchterman-Reingold algorithm
 std::ofstream myFile(“Net_Force_Table”)
-write the Net_Force_Table.csv, which is the result of Fruchterman-Reingold algorithm
 ```